safepay/rainmachine-willyweather/README.md

 Select "Add New" and browse to the willyweather.py file and then upload.

+Click on the new parser to show the configuration items.

+Press the DEFAULTS option to populate a temporary Station ID and to tick the LookUp Station Box.

-You then need to enter your WillyWeather API key.
+Enter your WillyWeather API key and Save.

 Hit REFRESH and a list of closest stations should appear magically in the UI.

-Enter the one you want and SAVE.
+Enter the one you want and SAVE again.

 **Note: Once you REFRESH, RainMaching does not allow another refresh for 5 minutes, so please be patient with these steps.**